Darakhsh1999/Stochtimizer/README.md

 ---

 The workflow is inspired from scikit-learn.
-Create an object instance of the algorithmand pass a lambda objective function that you want to minimize.
+Create an object instance of the algorithm and pass a lambda objective function that you want to minimize.
 Call .fit() on object to start optimization process.

 ---

 **GA example**

+Minimization of objective function f(x,y) = (x^2+y-11)^2  + (x+y^2-7)^2.
+The population consists of 100 binary chromosomes (genes $\in$ {0,1}) with length 16.
+The first 8 genes are decoded into the x-variable and the remaining 8 for the y-variable, thus each chromosomes defines a point in 2D space.
+The fitness score for each individual (chromosome) is inverse proportional to their objective function evaluation f(x_i,y_i).
+The next generation is generated through stochastic mating between individual where more fit indiviuals have higher probability to pass their genome.

 ![image1](https://i.imgur.com/imquG0K.png)

 **ACO example**